 At Wilkinson & Finkbeiner, LLP, we frequently educate and counsel “pro per” litigants on an hourly basis, to ensure that these litigants understand their particular legal issues and to guide them through the process.
 Our lawyers can assist pro per clients by providing a variety of services, including helping the client file all necessary forms and pleadings, reviewing and advising of applicable laws and regulations, and negotiating with the opposing party or their attorney.
 In most cases, our “pro per” clients are greatly appreciative of the services we provide and the information they receive during their consultations.

-If you are a “pro per” litigant, please feel free to call and schedule your free confidential appointment with one of our attorneys.
-During that free initial meeting you can decide whether our consultation services are right for you!
+If you are a “pro per” litigant, please call and schedule your confidential appointment with one of our attorneys.
+During that initial meeting you can decide whether our consultation services are right for you!

 Filing Bankruptcy did not Extinguish Wife’s Right to Community Property